 What is the Incognito mode & how it works?

 When someone browses the Internet the web browser (like Google Chrome, Firefox, Opera, Microsoft Edge) usually saves all kind of data like search history (learn how to protect yourself from search tracking), login details, automatic form filling data, cookies, cache, downloads, so that browser or user can retrieve them when needs.

-Incognito or, in other words, the private mode allows the user to browse the web without storing browsing data.
+Incognito or, in other words, the private mode (or private browsing mode) allows the user to browse the web without storing browsing data.
 Once the user closes the window the web browser in Incognito mode deletes cookies and keeps the browsing history empty.
-However, bookmarks and downloaded files are kept, and it does not hide user traffic from third parties like network admin, Internet Service Providers or government.
+However, bookmarks and downloaded files are kept, and it does not hide user traffic from third parties like network admin, Internet Service Providers, or government.
 Almost all popular browsers have similar behavior in Incognito/private mode.

 Benefits of the Incognito mode

 There are several significant benefits in using the Incognito mode:

 - Keep user data private – When using a public computer Incognito mode helps to prevent any other to see or use your data.

 - Save money – to book hotels and air tickets Incognito mode is very helpful because it is well known that hotel and airline web sites use cookie data to find the travel dates and other information from the browser and to increase prices accordingly.

 - To log into multiple accounts – Incognito mode is an entirely isolated session so that the user can access multiple accounts (like more than one Facebook accounts) at once.

 Recommended reading: Tips for leaving no trace when using someone else’s computer